GatewayLabs/circuit-sdk/README.md

 [![CI](https://github.com/Gateway-DAO/cryptomata/workflows/CI/badge.svg)](https://github.com/Gateway-DAO/cryptomata/actions)
 # GVM: The Encrypted Computer

+The "Gateway Virtual Machine" (GVM), is an encrypted virtual machine based on **authenticated garbled circuits**.
+It enables users to process on encrypted data while ensuring both privacy and verifiability without the need for additional zero-knowledge proofs (such as SNARKs) for inputs and outputs.

 ## Building and running an encrypted function

 Building an encrypted function is as easy as creating a regular rust function with primitive types, decorating it with the `encrypted` macro and running it from main, or another function.
 This example automatically starts up an embedded evaluator, compiles the `access_content` function into an encrypted circuit and submits the circuits with inputs via regular calls to the function.